 There are two modifiers commonly used in surgical specialties when billing two or more procedures at the same encounter.
 Appending the correct modifier increases the likelihood that the claim will be paid the first time, correctly.

-Modifier 51 indicates that a second procedure was performed, and it is not a component code of the first procedure.
-There is no procedure-to-procedure bundling edit.
+Modifier 51 indicates that a second procedure was performed, and it is not a component code of the first procedure, that is, there is no procedure-to-procedure bundling edit.
 Medicare contractors do not require modifier 51 on claims.
 Modifier 51 is not used on add-on codes, which are indicated by a plus sign before the code in the CPT® book.
 Add-on codes are listed in Appendix D in the CPT book.

-Modifier 59 is used on a second procedure to indicate that although there is a procedure-to-procedure bundling edit for the second code with the first service, the second procedure meets the criteria of a distinct procedural service.
+Modifier 59 is used on a second procedure to indicate that although there is a procedure-to-procedure bundling edit for the second procedure, the second procedure meets the criteria of a distinct procedural service.
 For lesions, for example, this most often means the second procedure was done on a different lesion than the first.

 Never use both modifier 51 and 59 on a single procedure code.
 If there is a second location procedure (such as a HCPCS code for right or left), use the CPT® modifier first.

 Members, login to continue